silas-hw/SCNGame/docs/SCNGame/Pre-Dev/Research.md

 	- Need to create a 'Wall' class so 'instanceof' can be used to determine if something is a wall or not
 - Use a sprite offset between collision and rendering to allow for sword animations
 	- The simulated position should not change
-	- It is the render components responsibility to account for any offset for sprites or animations
+	- It is the render component's responsibility to account for any offset for sprites or animations
 	- Every other component (i.e. input and physics) can live never knowing the sprite is offset from the characters actual position
 - Use background and foreground layers in Tiled to allow the player and other entities to walk behind and in front of things like buildings or tree
 - A factory can be used to build up different actors.
+- Scene2D render order is bloody messy.
+	- The best way to adjust the z-index of actors so that 'higher up' actors are drawn earlier (as per how 2.5d should look) is to sort the actor array at every frame using a comparator
+	- As a result of messing about with this, I figured that `BaseActor` should override setX, setY, getX, and getY so it only relies on a `Vector2` for an actors position rather than having some weird possible integrity issues with the pre-existing x and y values in `scene2d.Actor` and my own position vector
 ## What still needs to be Figured Out
 - How the hell to do UI... like... at all
 	- Learn the basics of using scene2d.ui